 Come celebrate your Ruger 10/22 on October 22nd (that’s 10/22 – get it?)!
 This will be a casual and fun event, with competitions for both open sights and scoped rifles.
-Prizes will be awarded to the top shooters.
+Entrance fee is $10, and prizes will be awarded to the top shooters.
 Experienced and new shooters welcome – we just want to get out and have fun with our 10/22s.

 The LSC’s first Ruger 10/22 Fun Shoot took place on Oct.
 22, 2016 (10/22 – get it?), despite the day being rainy and dreary.
 Twelve 10/22 enthusiasts braved the weather for a fun day of .22 plinking and challenges.

 The fun shoot was divided into four stages, in an effort to cater to 10/22s set up to shoot with iron sights, red dots, or scopes.
 The first stage was the Bottle Shoot.
 Shooters had 15 seconds and three 10-round magazines (although the time limit made reloads challenging) to knock five bottles off the target stand.
 Most shooter managed to connect with a majority of the bottles, and this stage opened the event with some energy.

 Stage 2 catered to scoped rifles.
 Shooters faced a target with five bullseyes, and took their time to put one shot on each target.
 9- and 10-ring shots scored two points, and other shots in the black scored one point, so slow and steady precision, and zeroed rifle, and good trigger control was required.